Malavita02/Gut-Brain-Axis_Project/README.md

 15. R. D. Ward et al., “Dissociation of hedonic reaction to reward and incentive motivation in an animal model of the negative symptoms of schizophrenia,” Neuropsychopharmacology, vol. 37, pp. 1699–1707, 2012.

-Please make sure to include appropriate references and citations when using this project for your own research.